Remodernism: History

+Origins and 2000 manifesto

 Charles Thomson and Billy Childish, the founders of the stuckism art movement, inaugurated the period of remodernism.
-Their Remodernism manifesto was published on March 1, 2000 to promote vision, authenticity and self-expression, with an emphasis on painting, and subtitled "towards a new spirituality in art."
+Their Remodernism manifesto was published on March 1, 2000 to promote vision, authenticity and self-expression, with an emphasis on painting, and subtitled "towards a new spirituality in art".
 Its premise is that the potential of the modernist vision has not been fulfilled, that its development has been in the wrong direction and that this vision needs to be reclaimed, redefined and redeveloped.
 It advocates the search for truth, knowledge and meaning, and challenges formalism.

 It has a short introduction, summing up: "Modernism has progressively lost its way, until finally toppling into the bottomless pit of Postmodern balderdash."
 This is followed by 14 numbered points, stressing bravery, individuality, inclusiveness, communication, humanity and the perennial against nihilism, scientific materialism and the "brainless destruction of convention."
 Point 7 states:

 Point 9 states: "Spiritual art is not religion.
 Spirituality is humanity's quest to understand itself and finds its symbology through the clarity and integrity of its artists."
 Point 12 links its use of the word "God" to enthusiasm—from the Greek root en theos (to be possessed by God).

 The summary at the end starts, "It is quite clear to anyone of an uncluttered mental disposition that what is now put forward, quite seriously, as art by the ruling elite, is proof that a seemingly rational development of a body of ideas has gone seriously awry," and finds the solution is a spiritual renaissance because "there is nowhere else for art to go.
 Stuckism's mandate is to initiate that spiritual renaissance now."

 Childish and Thomson sent their remodernism manifesto to Sir Nicholas Serota, Director of the Tate Gallery, who replied, "You will not be surprised to learn that I have no comment to make on your letter, or your manifesto Remodernism."